Kristine Lilly

-Kristine Marie Lilly Heavey (née Lilly; born July 22, 1971) is an American retired soccer player.
-She was a member of the United States women's national team for 23 years and is the most-capped football player in the history of the sport (men's or women's), gaining her 354th and final cap against Mexico in a World Cup qualifier in November 2010.
-Lilly scored 130 goals for the US national team, behind Mia Hamm's 158 goals, and Abby Wambach's 184.
+Kristine Marie Lilly Heavey (née Lilly; born July 22, 1971) is an American former professional soccer player.
+She was a member of the United States women's national team for 23 years and is the most-capped football player in the history of the sport, gaining her 354th and final cap against Mexico in a World Cup qualifier in November 2010.
+Lilly scored 130 international goals for the US national team, making her the team's fourth-highest goal scorer behind Carli Lloyd's 134, Mia Hamm's 158 goals, and Abby Wambach's 184.

 Early life

 Lilly was born in New York City and attended Wilton High School in Wilton, Connecticut.
 While still attending high school, Lilly became a member of the United States women's national team.
 She was recruited by the University of North Carolina at Chapel Hill.

 University of North Carolina

 Lilly competed as a student-athlete, playing for the university's North Carolina Tar Heels women's soccer team from 1989 to 1992.
 During her time there, she won the NCAA Women's Soccer Championship every year she played.
 She won the Hermann Trophy as a junior in 1991.
 As a senior, she won the Honda Sports Award as the nations's top soccer player.
 To honor her time with the school, North Carolina retired her #15 jersey in 1994.